teholm/amazon-guardduty-hands-on/README.md

 # Getting Hands on with Amazon GuardDuty

 This repository walks you through a scenario covering threat detection and remediation using [Amazon GuardDuty](https://aws.amazon.com/guardduty/); a managed threat detection service.
 The scenario simulates an attack that spans a few threat vectors, representing just a small sample of the threats that GuardDuty is able to detect.
-In addition, we look at how to view and analyze GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
+In addition, you will look at how to view and analyze GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
 The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the resources needed to simulate attacks and auto-remediate the GuardDuty findings using a combination of [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [AWS Lambda Functions](https://aws.amazon.com/lambda/).

 > Ensure you are using an AWS IAM User with Admin privileges for this scenario.